yarikoptic/numfocus.org/content/john_hunter_fellowship_2014.rst

 **How many awards are made in 2014?**

 Numfocus aims to scale up its Numfocus Technology Fellowship Program to 5-10 awards per year, funds permitting.
-However, the April 2014 application round is the first time that Numfocus makes an award.
+However, the May 2014 application round is the first time that Numfocus makes an award.
 The Program is starting by making a single award in this round.